UTTARAKHAND BOARD CLASS 11 Exam

 Group 14 elements: General introduction, electronic configuration, occurrence, variation of properties, oxidation states, trends in chemical reactivity, anomalous behaviour of first element, catenation, allotropic forms, physical and chemical properties.

 12 Organic Chemistry: Some Basic Principles and Techniques General introduction, classification and IUPAC nomenclature of organic compounds Electronic displacements in a covalent bond: inductive effect, electromeric effect, resonance and hyperconjugation.
-Homolytic and heterolytic fission of a covalent bond: free radicals, carbocations, carbanions; electrophiles and nucleophiles, types of organic reactions
+Homolytic and heterolytic fission of a covalent bond: radicals, carbocations, carbanions; electrophiles and nucleophiles, types of organic reactions

 13 Hydrocarbons Classification of hydrocarbons Alkanes – Nomenclature, isomerism, conformations (ethane only), physical properties, chemical reactions including Alkenes-Nomenclature, structure of double bond (ethene) geometrical isomerism, physical properties, methods of preparation; chemical reactions: addition of hydrogen, halogen,water, hydrogen halides (Markovnikov’s addition and peroxide effect), ozonolysis, oxidation, mechanism of electrophilic addition.
 Alkynes – Nomenclature, structure of triple bond (ethyne), physical properties.
 Methods of preparation, chemical reactions: acidic character of alkynes, addition reaction of – hydrogen, halogens, hydrogen halides and water.
 Aromatic hydrocarbons: Introduction, IUPAC nomenclature; benzene: resonance aromaticity; chemical properties: mechanism of electrophilic substitution. – nitration sulphonation, halogenation, Friedel Crafts alkylation and acylation: directive influence of functional group in mono-substituted benzene; carcinogenicity and toxicity.